There's so much more to Portugal than the Algarve. Here are our favourite picks for a low-cost sunny getaway.

 If you’re looking for the ultimate sanctuary, Berlenga is it, with only 350 people being allowed on the island at any given time.
 Visiting the island is only possible by ferry which makes two trips a day between the months of May and September.

-Once a former island, geography has made Peniche much more accessible to the residents of Portugal and tourists.
+Once a former island, geography has made Peniche much more accessible to tourists and the residents of Portugal.
 We’ve made it our number one recommendation because it encapsulates all of Portugal's modernity whilst paying homage to its past.

 Just an hour’s drive from Lisbon, the coastal town of Peniche is famous for its historical harbour and old walls.
 The best part about Peniche remains in the old town where the fortress has been since the 15th century.
 It was used by the military until the 1970s and has since been home to refugees from the then independent African colonies.

-Today the fortress is home to a museum, which contains artefacts from when the fortress was used as a prison by former dictator António de Oliveira Salazar.
-It is also a short ferry journey from the stunning Berlengas.
+Today the fortress is home to a museum, which contains artefacts from when it was used as a prison by former dictator António de Oliveira Salazar.
+It is also a short ferry journey from the stunning Berlengas Archipelago.